papagamedev/papagamedev.github.io/articles/interviews/_posts/2015-12-11-carlos-bordeu-dad-wonderful-adventure.md

 **Papa Game Dev**: Hello Carlos.
 Thank you so much for agreeing to this interview with Papa Game Dev.
 I would like to start by talking about your career.
 ACE Team ([official site](http://aceteam.cl/)) is, of course, one of the most important companies in the gaming industry in Chile and Latin America.
 What is your current role in the company?

 **Carlos Bordeu**: Hi Juan Pablo.
-Thanks for having me.
+Thanks for the interview.
 My two brothers and I co-founded the company; in fact, ACE is an acronym for "Andrés Carlos Edmundo."
 In the company, I'm primarily involved in game design, project management at the production level, and a lot of art and animation work; I even dabble in sound design.
 In smaller companies like ours, we tend to wear many hats.

 **Papa Game Dev**: When did you start making video games?
 Tell me about the early days of Carlos Bordeu's career.